 Experience Report Initiative

-Initiative Director: Rebecca Wirfs-Brock Initiative Approval Date: December 2013
+Initiative Chair: Rebecca Wirfs-Brock Initiative Approval Date: December 2013

 The Agile Experience Report initiative promotes the writing and timely sharing of firsthand agile experiences.
 The primary activity of the Agile Experience Report initiative is to recruit potential authors and a broad and diverse group of authors from the agile community and aid them to write short (6-8 pages) insightful reports about their experiences.
 Reports will be published on the Agile Alliance website.
 Authors will also be invited to present their report at an upcoming agile conference.
 Experience reports are a resource to those who want perspectives on what others are doing and the lessons they have learned along the way.
 A good experience report explains what happened, why it happened, who it happened to, and why we should care.
 What makes an experience report unique and compelling is that it is also a personal story.
 One powerful way that people learn is by relating to the dilemmas, thought processes and successes and failures of others.
 Experience report authors come from different countries, business and work contexts.
 By reading about diverse experiences, agile teams and individuals can come to realize the similar challenges they share and be inspired by how others continue to find ways to improve their work environment and practices.

 Experience reports topics may include but are not limited to:

 - How you uniquely adopted, adapted, evolved, blended or scaled agile practices.